opensafely-core/.github/profile/README.md

 Welcome to the OpenSAFELY Core GitHub page.
 This site is where to find all code relating to the [OpenSAFELY](https://www.opensafely.org/) platform.
 Each repository contains code for a particular component of the platform.

-If you're looking for code for research conducted using the platform, visit our[ OpenSAFELY GitHub organisation](https://github.com/OpenSAFELY).
+If you're looking for code for research conducted using the platform, visit our [OpenSAFELY GitHub page](https://github.com/OpenSAFELY).

 To find out more, visit our [website](https://www.opensafely.org/) and [documentation](https://docs.opensafely.org/).